barryclark/jekyll-now/about.md

 Owen Yang, who was one of the founders of ZotBins graduated from UCI and now with ZotBins Community Edition (ZBCE), he intends to further work with the new [ZotBins](https://zotbins.github.io) team to help further expand the concept of ZotBins where any city, business, university, classroom, or home could implement a smart waste system.

 ## ZBCE Team
 This ZBCE project was initiated by [Owen Yang](https://okyang.github.io).
 Right now it's just him...🙃.
-He's looking for a buddy who would want to help work on this project.

 ## Ecosystem
 ![](https://github.com/zotbins/zbceblog/blob/master/images/ZBCE%204-layer%20IoT%20Architecture.png)